 This is how I interpret this.

-If if David Rodham Gergen is willing to go on CNN last night and totally undermine the premise of the Obama campaign, it just tells me that Obama's the front man.
+If David Rodham Gergen is willing to go on CNN last night and totally undermine the premise of the Obama campaign, it just tells me that Obama's the frontman.

-I mean, yeah, he could benefit greatly by having Bill Clinton to the Middle East.
+I mean, he could benefit greatly by having Bill Clinton in the Middle East.

 Of course, Clinton really brought peace to the Middle East, didn't he?